mluukkai/poc/README.md

   db ->> db: findMissingStatutes(year)
   db -->> dbSetup: (updated, statutes, judgements) deactivate db
-  Note right of db: if not updated dbSetup ->> db: fillDb activate db
+  Note left of db: if not updated dbSetup ->> db: fillDb activate db
   Note right of db: for each statute